 [64Y- 64ZAA.
 Deleted: Gazette 29 Jan 2013 p.
 308.]

 65A.
-Bag limits for demersal finfish (regions other than West Coast region)
+Bag limits for demersal finfish (regions other than West Coast Region)

 (1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Division 1 Subdivision 1 directly opposite a species of fish specified in column 1 of that Subdivision is the bag limit in respect of fish of that species in the South Coast, Gascoyne and North Coast regions.